remix-run/react-router/packages/react-router/docs/withRouter.md

 // A simple component that shows the pathname of the current location class ShowTheLocation extends React.Component {
   static propTypes = {
+    match: PropTypes.object.isRequired,
+    location: PropTypes.object.isRequired,
-    router: PropTypes.object.isRequired
+    history: PropTypes.object.isRequired
   }

   render() {
-    const { router } = this.props
+    const { match, location, history } = this.props

     return (
-      <div>You are now at {router.location.pathname}</div>
+      <div>You are now at {location.pathname}</div>
     )
   }
 }

 // Create a new component that is "connected" (to borrow redux
-// terminology) to the router.
-This component receives all of the
-// router's properties as props. const ShowTheLocationWithRouter = withRouter(ShowTheLocation)
+// terminology) to the router. const ShowTheLocationWithRouter = withRouter(ShowTheLocation)
 ```